 COMS April 2026 Member Meeting

-Join the Central Oregon Medical Society for its April Member Meeting on Tuesday, April 7, 2026 at 10 Barrel Eastside.
+Thank you to nearly 100 attendees that joined the Central Oregon Medical Society for our April Member Meeting on April 7th at 10 Barrel East!

 Our Panelists